tml1024/FluffyDisplay/README.md

 Sandboxing and notarization is something I definitely want to keep.
 End-users should not run random non-sandboxed apps downloaded from the Internet, period.
-I don't trust such apps, and it would be rude to expect people who download an ready-built FluffyDisplay app in the future to trust it.
+I don't trust such apps, and correspondingly, it would be rude to expect people who download a ready-built FluffyDisplay app to trust it.

-As this is open source, I can't prevent a third party from taking this code (or just taking inspiration) and producing something similar.
+As this is open source, I can't prevent a third party from taking this code and producing something similar.
-After all, I wrote this in a weekend, somebody else can do it too.
 That might then be distributed as a non-sandboxed app that works in a much more automated fashion.
 But end-users should then be aware that such an app could potentially be a very large security risk.
-When I start distributing a ready-built app, it will be digitally signed, securely timestamped, notarized, and run sandboxed.
+The FluffyDisplay.app released here (inside the .zip archive(s) is be digitally signed, securely timestamped, notarized, and runs sandboxed.

 Will this work on macOS 11?
 ---------------------------